greenelab/generic-expression-patterns/README.md

 pip install -e .
 ```
 5. Create a new analysis folder in the main directory.
-This is equivalent to the `human_analysis` directory
+This is equivalent to the `human_general_analysis` directory
 6. Copy jupyter notebooks (1_process_data.ipynb, 2_identify_generic_genes_pathways.ipynb) into analysis directory.
 7. Customize `1_process_data.ipynb` to generate the following saved files: 1) compendium of gene expression data, 2) template experiment data, 3) normalized gene expression compendium.
-See examples of this processing in `human_analysis/` and `pseudomonas_analysis/`.
+See examples of this processing in `human_general_analysis/` and `pseudomonas_analysis/`.
 8. Required data files:
 * Gene expression compendium to use as input data.
 Specify path of data file in config file.
 * Metadata matrix (sample x experimental metadata) with sample id as index.
 Add file to `analysis_dir/data/metadata/`.
 Specify path of metadata file in config file.
 * Sample grouping matrix (sample x group) with group = [1 if control; 2 if case].
 Add file to `analysis_dir/data/metadata/<project_id>_groups.tsv`.
-9. `2_identify_generic_genes_pathways.ipynb` will need to include `Compare gene ranking` cells as seen in `human_analysis/` if you would like to compare genes/genes sets with some reference ranking.
+9. `2_identify_generic_genes_pathways.ipynb` will need to include `Compare gene ranking` cells as seen in `human_general_analysis/` if you would like to compare genes/genes sets with some reference ranking.
 10. Update config file (see below)

 The tables lists parameters required to run the analysis in this repository.
 These will need to be updated to run your own analysis.
 The * indicates optional parameters if you are comparing the ranks of your genes/gene sets with some reference ranking.
+The ** is only used if using `get_recount2_sra_subset` (in download_recount2_data.R).

 Note: Some of these parameters are required by the imported [ponyo](https://github.com/greenelab/ponyo) modules.